databrary/www/databrary/input/pages/access/faq.md

 	<h3>How do I download just the metadata for a specific volume?</h3>

 	<div>
 		<p>On the volume page, scroll down to the "Data" section.
-Select "export data" right underneath the section title and you will receive a csv of the metadata.</p>
+Select "export data" right underneath the section title and it will download a csv of the metadata.</p>
 	</div>
 </section>